Newtoniano20/Newtoniano20/README.md

 <h1 align="center"> Hi there 👋, Im Joel Garcia! </h1>

-## Who am I?
-Hi everyone!
 I'm a UPC Freshman in Aerospace Engineering from Spain who is interested in physics, aerodynamics, some abstract math and computers.
 I am studying aerospace engineering because I love bringing to life new inventions and combining math, physics and coding together to create something new and I am fascinated by rockets and airplanes.
 I am currently working with the MIT in different projects and working in some personal projects you can follow in my socials.

 ## Coding Projects